emberjs/rfcs/text/0000-standarise-targets.md

 ### Motivation

 Javascript and the platforms it runs on are moving targets.
 NodeJS and browsers release new versions every few weeks.
-Browsers auto update and each update bings new language features and APIs.
+Browsers auto update and each update brings new language features and APIs.

-Developers need an easy way to express intention that abstracts them from the everchanging landscape of versions and feature matrices, so this RFC proposes to introduce a universal configuration option to let developers express they intended targets
+Developers need an easy way to express intention that abstracts them from the ever-changing landscape of versions and feature matrices, so this RFC proposes to introduce a universal configuration option to let developers express they intended targets

-This configuration should be easily available to addons, but this RFC doesn't impose any mandatory behaviour on addons.
-All addons that want to get customize their behaviour depending on the target platforms will have a single source of truth to get that information but it's up to them to do it.
+This configuration should be easily available to addons, but this RFC doesn't impose any mandatory behavior on addons.
+All addons that want to get customize their behavior depending on the target platforms will have a single source of truth to get that information but it's up to them to do it.

-The advantage of having a single source of truth for the targets compared to having several configurations, each one with its own `targets` is mostly for better ergonomics and across-the-board consitency.
+The advantage of having a single source of truth for the targets compared to having several configurations, each one with its own `targets` is mostly for better ergonomics and across-the-board consistency.

 Addons that would benefit from this conventions are `babel-preset-env`, `autoprefixer`, `stylelint` and `eslint` (vía `eslint-plugin-compat`), but not only those.
 Even Ember itself could,